j-a-s-d/wuse/README.md

 * no external dependencies
 * self-documenting api (descriptive "long" function names)
-* full unit testing [TODO]
+* full unit testing [IN-PROGRESS]
 * markdown documentation [TODO]

 ## FEATURES

+`#NATURAL-WAY`
+Wuse exposes a more natural way of working with the browser instead of hiding the way it works:
-* wraps the Custom Element Registry usage: just create your class extending from a Wuse HTML Element class, register it and then instantiate it as you need (class names are converted into valid custom elements, ex: 'My_Element' class is converted into 'my-element' tag)
+	- wraps the Custom Element Registry usage: just create your class extending from a Wuse HTML Element class, register it and then instantiate it as you need (class names are converted into valid custom elements, ex: 'My_Element' class is converted into 'my-element' tag)
-* creates a functional structure over the Shadow DOM: a root element, a style element and a main element
+	- creates a functional structure over the Shadow DOM: a root element, a style element and a main element
-* does not block nor interfere with direct DOM access (good when dealing with legacy webs, allowing progressive migrations)
+	- does not block nor interfere with direct DOM access (for example, this is good when dealing with legacy webs, allowing progressive migrations)

+`#FULL-CONTROL`
+Wuse gives you the power to control everything in your web development:
-* allows all-in-one markup, styles and scripting definitions: you can define your custom element in a single es6 class file
+	- allows all-in-one markup, styles and scripting definitions: you can define your custom element in a single es6 class file
-* allows to retain control on the Element lifecycle: you can hook 14 different events
+	- allows to retain control on the Element lifecycle: you can hook 14 different events
-* allows optional field reactivity with full control on the behaviour
+	- allows optional field reactivity with free control on the behaviour

-* no build step required
+`#NO-BUILDS`
+Wuse does not require any build step to be performed.

 ## HiSTORY

+* [0.3.6] 2022-jul-22
+  - extracted `StringConstants` class to an external file
+  - extracted `JavascriptHelpers` class to an external file
+  - added `JavascriptHelpers` class unit test
+  - extracted `PerformanceMeasurement` class to an external file
+  - added `PerformanceMeasurement` class unit test
+  - improved custom browser tester
 * [0.3.5] 2022-jul-20
   - extracted `NodeManager` class to an external file
   - added `NodeManager` class unit test